 The term "condition class" is a reference to the status of District-owned and managed lands relative to a historic fire return interval described in the natural history of each community type.
-The primary objective of the Land Management Condition Class Evaluation Program is to assign a condition class value to all fire management units based on the natural fire return interval of the targeted community type.
+The primary objective of the Land Management Condition Class Evaluation Program is to assign a condition class value to all fire management units based on the natural fire return interval of the targeted community type, and the purpose of the Condition Class Evaluation Program is to provide an accurate representation of the condition of lands managed by the District with fire.
+It is the District's goal to preserve, protect, and restore natural systems to support their natural hydrologic and ecological functions.